UDP-Glucuronosyl Transferase 1A1 (UGT1A1) Gene, Known Mutation, Saliva

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Crigler-Najjar (CN) types I and II are inherited causes of severe unconjugated hyperbilirubinemia.
-CN type I is associated with no UGT1A1 enzymatic activity and usually presents as intense jaundice in the first days of life and persists thereafter.(3) Type II is a milder form in which bilirubin levels are <20 mg/dL.
+Crigler-Najjar (CN) syndrome types I and II are inherited causes of severe unconjugated hyperbilirubinemia.
+CN type I is associated with the complete absence of UGT1A1 activity and usually presents as intense jaundice in the first days of life and persists thereafter.(3) Type II is a milder form of hyperbilirubinemia, as compared to CN type I, with at least partial UGT1A1 activity.
 Phenobarbital, a drug that induces synthesis of a number of hepatic enzymes, is effective in decreasing serum bilirubin levels by approximately 25% in patients with CN type II; CN type I does not respond to phenobarbital treatment.
-If left untreated, the buildup of bilirubin in a newborn can cause kernicterus, bilirubin-induced brain damage.
-Treatments of CN include: phototherapy, heme oxygenase inhibitors, oral calcium phosphate and carbonate, and liver transplantation.
-Phototherapy becomes ineffective at later ages and liver transplantation should occur prior to the onset of brain damage (before phototherapy becomes ineffective).
+If left untreated, the buildup of bilirubin in a newborn can cause kernicterus, which is bilirubin-induced brain damage.
+In addition to phenobarbital, treatments of CN may include: phototherapy, heme oxygenase inhibitors, oral calcium phosphate and carbonate, and liver transplantation.

 An interpretive report will be provided.